 3. Emotional needs are concealed within the sub-conscious mind — emotional needs are not know and not expressed.
 For example, a husband becomes jealous when he sees his wife giving attention to one of their children.
 He feels neglected, but is unaware of his need for more attention and therefore he cannot express what he wants and then possibly get it — he only reacts in a negative way.

 You may want to print this exercise for ease of use.
 Click the Print Friendly button above.
 From there you can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.

 1. Identify needs.
-Separately, each partner is to underline his or her primary emotional needs from the list below.
+Separately, each partner underlines his or her primary emotional needs from the list below.
 As mentioned above, you may not be fully aware of your emotional needs.
-However, when you take the time to reflect, it is possible to more fully identify what they are.
+However, when you take the time to reflect, it is possible to more fully identify your needs.

 3. Inform your partner of your emotional needs.
 Share the list with your partner.
-Take turns discussing each of the listed items that identify your emotional needs (the ones you underlined) and your partner's needs and the suggestions to fulfill them.
+Take turns discussing each of the listed items that identify your emotional needs (the ones you underlined) and your suggestions of ways to fulfill them.
+Your partner may ask questions to make sure he understands your needs and how he can help you meet them.
 When you partner shares his or her list with you, ask questions until you understand fully what his or her emotional needs are and how you can help him or her get them met.